Regularized autoregressive modeling and its application to audio signal reconstruction

 \todo[inline,disable]{\textbf{PR:} Vlastně bych tady připsal předradličku ve smyslu, že teď bude pár nezáživných experimentů, a koho zjímá kvalitativní srovnání s konkurenty, ať skočí rovnou na sekci XYZ :) \\ \textbf{OM:} Je to celkem zřejmé z předchozí věty.
 Chceme to víc zdůraznit?\\ *: Nechme jen tam, ale PR přepíše poslední 2 věty.\\ PR: Přepsáno.} Since the algorithmic approach proposed in Section \ref{sec:algorithms.for.subproblems} involves nested iterations, a natural question arises on the trade-off between the number of iterations of the whole ACS (outer) and the number of iterations of the sub-solver (inner).
 To examine this trade-off, we perform the declipping of a~single signal frame by solving problem \eqref{eq:AAR.declipping}.
 For different combinations of the number of inner and outer iterations, the reconstruction quality is measured using the SDR, together with tracking the value of the objective function of \eqref{eq:AAR.declipping}.

-The main conclusion from this experiment is that for a~large number of ACS iterations, the result no longer improves.
-Especially in the case of AR model regularization (plots in the right column of Fig.\ \ref{fig:tradeoff} with $\lcoef=0.01$), no significant improvement is observed from 10 iterations on.
-Interestingly, this is in correspondence with \cite{javevr86}, where even a~single (outer) iteration was considered sufficient.
-This also means that the unknown convergence properties, as discussed in Sec.\ \ref{ssec:acs}, seem not very limiting, at least in our setup.
-Contrarily, the number of inner iterations (i.e., the precision in solving subproblems \eqref{eq:ACS2}) appears crucial.
-This interpretation stems from the observation that both the SDR and the objective function in the plots in Fig.\ \ref{fig:tradeoff} vary significantly in the vertical direction.
+\edt{ The main conclusion from this experiment is that a~sufficient number of both inner and outer iterations is crucial for reaching a~low objective value/high SDR.
+However, from approximately 100 outer and 1000 inner iterations upwards, the result no longer improves.
+Importantly, the consistent improvement with the number of outer iterations (i.e., along the horizontal axis) suggests that the unknown convergence properties, as discussed in Sec.\ \ref{ssec:acs}, are not very limiting, at least in our setup.
+The last conclusion is that especially in the case of AR model regularization (plots in the right column of Fig.\ \ref{fig:tradeoff} with $\lcoef=0.01$), the number of inner iterations (i.e., the precision in solving sub-problems \eqref{eq:ACS2}) is critical. }